Riparian Evaluation Training and Monitoring

 Biomonitors assess the health of your lake, river, stream or estuary based on the riparian habitat.
 Data is coupled with water quality data and used to track ecosystem and habitat health over time in the rivers and streams that flow to the Texas Coast.

-A riparian area is the part of the landscape that borders a creek or river.
+A riparian area is the interface between land and a water body.
 When a riparian area is healthy and functioning properly it filters and slows run-off and floodwaters, and allows for sediment trapping, water storage and groundwater infiltration.
 The water quality benefits of a healthy riparian area are well documented.

 It is important to collect data on riparian areas because the indicators of riparian function can lead to the identification of activities that may be hindering the natural riparian recovery process.